anastasiacodes/resume/README.md

 ![localhost](static/assets/images/updatedlocalhost.png)

 You have successfully created a static website and are now ready to set up hosting.
-There are many options for hosting services, as indicated in [Hugo documentation](https://gohugo.io/hosting-and-deployment/), but for this project, I choose to host on Netlify.
+There are many options for hosting services, as indicated in the [Hugo documentation](https://gohugo.io/hosting-and-deployment/), but for this project, I chose to host on Netlify.

 ## Host Hugo site on Netlify

 Before utilizing Netlify's services, you must create an account on [Netlify](https://app.netlify.com/signup).
-I signed up for a free version via GitHub.

 ![Netlify signup](static/assets/images/netlify-signup.png)

-Setup is extremely straightforward and you can deploy your site in minutes.
+Setup is extremely straightforward and you can deploy your site within minutes.

 ## Create a new site with continuous deployment

-Begin by providing Netlify with authorization to access your version control system account.
+Begin by providing Netlify with authorization to access your GitHub.

 ![Netlify permissions](static/assets/images/netlify-permissions.png)

-You can now synch your project's repository for continuous development.
+You can now sync your project's repository for continuous development.

 Select `New site from Git` button.